 - The constant strings must be enclosed in simple quotes.

-- <Item Name> must only contain letters, digits and underscore characters ("_").
-If <Item Name> contains other characters (apostrophe, ...), the name of the item must be enclosed in double quotes.
+- The name of the heading must contain only letters, numbers and underlined characters ("_").
+If the field name contains other characters (apostrophe,...), the field name must be surrounded by double quotes.

 - Comparisons between strings are performed according to the ASCII value of the characters and not according to the lexicographic value ('a' > 'Z').